Thanks for buying a board from me! Have fun, and go slow, it’s faster.

 Notice the zobel cap and resistor are missing in these photos, and only the feedback terminal is installed.
 That is just because I opted to mount the zobel cap and resistor straight to the binding posts in this install.

 Using the WAGO Cage-Clamp terminals

 To open the terminal, use a small flat-blade screwdriver to push the plastic slider inwards.
-The screwdriver needs to be narrow enough to fit down into the slot, so you can push the slider from behind.
+(It’s very firm) The screwdriver needs to be narrow enough to fit down into the slot, so you can push the slider from behind.
 Strip 4mm of wire insulation, insert wire and push the slider back.

 If you have the NON-Mezzanine version of the board, you will need to hard-wire your bridge switch to the board.
 There is a diagram on the back of the board itself.

 The order in which the terminals are stacked onto the star-ground bolt makes a difference in noise!
 The most important thing, is that the signal ground does not share any conductive paths with charging currents between the rectifiers and the power supply and bypass capacitors.

 Stack the star-ground bolt like this: From top to bottom